Event FAQ

 How Early Can I Arrive on Thursday?

-Most of the organizing team is planning on arriving at 2pm but feel free to beat us there!
+Most of the organizing team is planning on arriving at 2:00 p.m. but feel free to beat us there!
+There is some amazing hiking in the area if you’re looking for something to do before the event starts.

 I'm Flying To DC, How Will I Get There?